Last updated on February 17th, 2023 at 06:38 pm

 I think that the worst thing you can possibly do is quit during these years of toiling and side hustles.

 It’s in the toiling, the working at your dream that you become the person capable of achieving the dream.
 It’s not like you have a fairy godmother who waves a magic wand, and POOF you are an International public speaker equipped with four white horses and a pair of glass slippers.

 You must grow and become more than you are now and that growth comes from working through setbacks, heartaches, trial and error, more errors, feeling lost, learning, and continuing when you feel like quitting.

 I stumbled across a video by This American Life’s host Ira Glass on Storytelling and what he says in this video is EXACTLY how dreaming works.

-So this Thankful Thursday I am grateful for discovering Ira Glass and his words on story telling.
+So this Thankful Thursday I am grateful for discovering Ira Glass and his words on storytelling.
 Underneath this video, I’ve changed his words to reflect what I would say to dreamers just starting out or those who are ready to quit —

 Nobody tells this to

 people dreamers who are beginners, I wish someone told me.